-No one was injured in Sunday’s bombing at the hotel, a social hub for the lakeside town of Enniskillen.
-It had been packed with a Roman Catholic wedding party, bar guests, tourists and fishermen when a caller warned hotel staff there was a bomb in a car parked outside.
+The hotel, a social hub for this lakeside town, had been packed with a Roman Catholic wedding party, bar guests, tourists and fishermen when a caller warned hotel staff there was a bomb in a car parked outside.
 All 250 guests were evacuated.

 Twenty-five minutes later, an Isuzu Trooper _ stolen 11 days ago in Dublin _ exploded with 1,200 pounds of homemade explosives.

 The blast knocked people to their feet, but only three people were slightly injured.
 Scores were treated for shock.